Keeping your child safe

 Before and after school

 Parents/carers are responsible for children in the playground before the bell rings unless the child attended breakfast club and then the breakfast club staff are responsible for them.
 Please do not allow your children to ride bikes or scooters once in the playground at the beginning or end of the school day.
 Dogs are not allowed onto the school premises.

 During school hours

 We have very clear rules about behaviour and use of play equipment in the playground.
-Supervising adults are outside with the children every playtime and lunch time and additionally Playground Buddies are present in the playgrounds to help ensure that playtimes are a happy time for all pupils.
+Supervising adults are outside with the children every playtime and lunch time and additionally Playground Friends are present in the playgrounds to help ensure that playtimes are a happy time for all pupils.

 No Smoking Area